 - Budget: your comfortable price range

-These simple words create a clear picture of your taste.
-The more you share, the easier it becomes for your wine expert to recommend a bottle that fits precisely what you are looking for.
+These simple cues create a clear picture of your taste.
+The more you share, the easier it becomes for your wine expert to recommend a bottle that truly fits what you are looking for.

 With these details, your wine shop visit becomes a curated experience.
 You leave with a bottle chosen for your taste, your meal, and your moment, confident it will deliver exactly what you hoped for.